libinxulab/xulab_software/CONTRIBUTING.md

 <hr>

-Finally, we need to link to the utility-level documentation from the top-level `README.md` by adding an entry under the `imms/` section as follows:
+Next, we need to link to the utility-level documentation from the top-level `README.md` by adding an entry under the `imms/` section as follows:
 ```markdown
 * __imms/__